Jacob Moritz

-Jacob Moritz (February 1849 – June 1910) was a brewer and businessman in Salt Lake City, Utah, during the late 19th and early 20th centuries.
-He founded the Salt Lake Brewing Company, which became one of the largest breweries in the western United States.
-Moritz is also the subject of local folklore, with his resting place, often referred to as "Emo's Grave," being the center of various urban legends.
+Jacob Moritz (February 22, 1849 – June 9, 1910) was a German-American brewing entrepreneur and political figure in Salt Lake City, Utah.
+He was the founder of the Salt Lake City Brewing Company, which grew to be one of the largest industrial breweries in the Western United States during the late 19th century.
+In modern times, Moritz is widely known in popular culture as the occupant of "Emo's Grave," a prominent site of urban legend within the Salt Lake City Cemetery.

-Early life
+Early life and career

-Jacob Moritz was born in Germany in February 1849.
-Some sources give Ingenheim as his birthplace, others Bavaria.
-He immigrated to the United States in September 1865 at the age of 16.
-After spending a few years in New York City working at the F.M.
-Schaefer Brewing Co., Moritz moved to St. Louis, where he worked for Anheuser-Busch.
-He later tried his hand at mining in Helena, Montana.
+Jacob Moritz was born in Ingenheim, Germany, in 1849.
+He immigrated to the United States in 1865 at the age of 16, initially finding employment at the F. & M. Schaefer Brewing Company in New York City.
+Seeking further opportunities in the brewing trade, he moved to St. Louis to work for Anheuser-Busch before briefly attempting a mining career in Helena, Montana.